vtexdocs/help-center-content/docs/tutorials/en/what-is-a-vtex-io-app.md

 ---
-title: What is a VTEX IO app
+title: 'What is a VTEX IO app'
 id: 1vgekaRuUcoIqIuW4Iayoi
 status: DRAFT
 createdAt: 2019-01-24T20:45:41.510Z